Constraining general U(1) interactions from neutrino-electron scattering measurements at DUNE near detector: Neutrino-electron scattering in U(1) extended Model

 \section{Neutrino-electron scattering in U(1) extended Model}

 We investigate a general U$(1)$ extension of the SM governed by the gauge group $SU(3)_{c}\times SU(2)_{L} \times U(1)_{Y} \times U(1)_{X}$.
 It includes an SM singlet scalar field $(\Phi)$ along with the SM Higgs doublet $(H)$.
 The extra singlet scalar is responsible for breaking U$(1)_X$ symmetry.
 The cancellation of all the gauge and the mixed gauge-gravity anomalies in this scenario necessitates the inclusion of three SM singlet RHNs.
-In Tab.~\ref{tab1} we present the lepton sector of the model which is relevant for this work.
+In Tab.~\ref{tab1} we depict the particle content of the model and the corresponding charge assignments.
 The U$(1)_X$ charges of the particles can be expressed in terms $x_H$ (U(1)$_{X}$ charge of Higgs doublet) and $x_{\Phi}$ (U$(1)_X $ charge of singlet scalar) \cite{Das:2021esm}.
-Interestingly we notice that the U$(1)_X$ charge of the left and right handed components of the leptons are different unlike the U$(1)_{B-L}$ scenario which corresponds to $x_H=0$ and $x_{\Phi}=1$.
+These charges are obtained from the following anomaly cancellation conditions: